jhogsett/FluxTele/docs/Transition to SimDualTone and SimRing.md

 ### Current State

-- SimTransmitter and SimStation have been duplicated to `SimTransmitter2` and `SimStation2`
+- SimTransmitter and SimStation have been duplicated to `SimTransmitter2` and `SimTelco`
 - They, along with `Realization` class, have been modified to support multiple AD9833 wave generators per station
     - In the case of Realization class, it can handle requests from 1 up to the max realizers
     - In the case of SimTransmitter2 there are provisions for using two generators per station